-"Sex offense" does include any out-of-state conviction for an offense for which the person would be required to register as a sex offender while residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a sex offense under RCW 9A.44.128; any federal conviction classified as a sex offense under 42 U.S.C.
+In RCW 9A.44.130(1)(a), a "Sex offense" includes any out-of-state conviction for an offense for which the person would be required to register as a sex offender while residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a sex offense under RCW 9A.44.128; any federal conviction classified as a sex offense under 42 U.S.C.
 Sec.
 16911 (SORNA); any military conviction for a sex offense including sex offenses under the uniform code of military justice, as specified by the United States secretary of defense; and any conviction in a foreign country for a sex offense if it was obtained with sufficient safeguards for fundamental fairness and due process for the accused under guidelines or regulations established pursuant to 42 U.S.C.
 Sec.
 16912.
 Any tribal conviction for an offense for which the person would be required to register as a sex offender while residing in the reservation of conviction; or, if not required to register in the reservation of conviction, of offense that under the laws of this state would be classified as a sex offense under this subsection.